 Japanese mini trucks can haul (up to 1700lbs), climb slippery slopes (with their 4WD and hi/lo selectable range), and even dump (some models, anyway), but some people have another question: How fast do mini trucks go?
 So let’s answer that here.

-Yes, that's a big but, because in the US, Japanese mini trucks are sold for off-road use only under Federal rules.
-As part of that compliance, those mini trucks that are sold here have to have their maximum speed limited to 25 mph.
+In the US, Japanese mini trucks are sold for off-road use only under Federal rules, with their maximum speed limited to 20 mph.

 Now, that may sound like a major restriction, but think about how you actually use you mini truck.
-When you're driving across your fields 25 mph is more than enough.
-When you're going hunting, or climbing rocky mountain tracks, 25 mph is absolutely fine.
+When you’re driving across your fields, 20 mph is more than enough.
+When you’re going hunting, or climbing rocky mountain tracks, 20 mph is absolutely fine.
+When you’re plowing the paths around campus, 20 mph is fine.
+When you’re driving around the fracking site, 20 mph is fine.
+When you’re bringing feed into the stalls for your horses, 20 mph is fine.
+When you’re hauling gravel across a construction site, 20 mph is fine.

 Ready To Learn More About Japanese Mini Trucks?